callstack/repack/CONTRIBUTING.md

 ### Working on documentation

-The documentation is automatically generated from the [TypeScript](https://www.typescriptlang.org/) types and in-code documentation comments using [TypeDoc](https://typedoc.org/).
-The documentation is a part of the website, which is stored in `website` directory and uses Docusaurus v2.
+The documentation is a part of the website, which is stored in `website` directory and uses `rspress` - an SSG framework that leverages `rspack`.
+To start working on the docs, either run `pnpm website:start` from the root of the repository, or `pnpm start` from inside of the `website` directory.

 ### Publishing a release